BlogPSUs

 The rest of the CPSEs are regarded as Non-strategic CPSEs.

-2. State Level Public Enterprises (SLPEs) Companies which are under the direct control of the State Government or other SLPEs by 51% or more than 51% of capital share ownership.
+3. State Level Public Enterprises (SLPEs) Companies that are under the direct control of the state government or other SLPEs by 51% or more than 51% of capital share ownership.

-The status of Maharatna, Navratna, or Miniratna to CPSEe is given by the Department of Public Enterprises to Public Sector Enterprises according to their financial performance and growth.
+The status of Maharatna, Navratna, or Miniratna to CPSE is given by the Department of Public Enterprises to organizations according to their financial performance and growth.

-Moreover, these statuses provide them more autonomy over financial and administrative matters to some extent and enable them to compete with other market players domestically as well as internationally, and also award a prestigious title.
+Moreover, these statuses provide them with more autonomy over financial and administrative matters to some extent, enable them to compete with other market players domestically as well as internationally, and also award them a prestigious title.
 These statuses also represent the consistent growth of a company.
 Here is a brief description of Navratna companies, Maharatna companies, and Miniratna companies.

 The Maharatna is the highest status a company can get under this system.
 Hence, to qualify for the Maharatna status, the company has certain parameters to fulfill, and only after that, it can be awarded as a Maharatna company.